CesarHRS/RYZEN-RAM-OC-Guide/README.md

 ![](Images/zentimings.png)

-P(red) = primary timings, S(green) = secondary timings and T(blue) = tertiary
+Red (P) = Primary Timings.

+Green (S) = Secondary Timings.

+Blue (T) = Tertiary Timings.

 # Limiting Factors:
   This section will go through components that will limit your overclocking capacities.
  ## Motherboard
   * Always prefer motherboards with 2 DIMM slots, they will let you achieve higher frequencies.
+However, entry-level motherboard, which usually feature 2 DIMM Slots may not overclock as well thanks to their low-quality PCBs.
-    * While using motherboards that use daisy chain, 2 sticks are preferred, if you use 4 sticks the performance will be impacted // ver o video do buildzoid
+    * While using motherboards that use daisy chain (4 slots, usually), 2 sticks are preferred, if you use 4 sticks the performance will be impacted // ver o video do buildzoid
     * Motherboards with T-topology will overclock better with 4 sticks equipped, using 2 sticks will not cap your overclocking capability that much as in a daisy chain with 4 slots.
-   * Entry-level motherboards may not overclock as well thanks to their low-quality PCB.

  ## Integrated Memory Controller (IMC)
    Terminology:

   * GDM: Geardown mode, it will round your tCL if it's odd.
-    * If you run DDR-3000 CL15 with GDM enabled, the tCl will be rounded to 16.
+    * If you run DDR-3000 CL15 with GDM enabled, the tCL will be rounded to 16.
     * In terms of performance: GDM disabled > GDM enabled.

   * MCLK: Memory clock, for example, DDR4-3000, the MCLK is 1500MHz.